 Ylang-Ylang has been shown to have a relaxing effect on the bladder, helpful for those with spasmodic issues.

 Lavender has been shown to improve the blood’s circulation in the body.
-Applying Black Pepper to veins prior to needle insertion can help to make veins protrude for easier needle insertion.
+Applying Black Pepper to veins prior to needle insertion may help to make veins protrude for easier needle insertion.

 As far as research towards specific cancers, Frankincense and Sandalwood together have shown to be effective in the treatment of bladder cancer.
 Blue Yarow may be effective for the treatment of skin cancer melanoma.
 Patchouli has shown to decrease cell growth in colorectal cancer cells, while Geranium has shown to aid in the reduction of colon cancer tumor growth.

-In terms of cognitive function, Peppermint can enhance one’s memory as well as increase alertness.
-While it can lower stress levels, Lavender is also effective for increasing attention span.
+In terms of cognitive function, Peppermint may help to enhance one’s memory as well as increase alertness.
+While it may lower stress levels, research shows that Lavender may also be effective for increasing attention span.
 Rosemary essential oil has been shown to enhance cognitive function, with significantly improved performance on concentration exercises.
 Sage oil has been shown to improve memory and attention.

 Some school teachers diffuse a combination of these oils in the classroom (along with antimicrobial oils for killing germs).

-Eucalyptus oil is effective for gastrointestinal issues, as it decreases gastric retention and aids in the accelerating of liquids from the stomach.
-Lemongrass oil can help treat stomach pain and h pylori, while Oregano oil can help treat gastric ulcers.
+Eucalyptus oil is shown to be effective for gastrointestinal issues, as it decreases gastric retention and aids in the accelerating of liquids from the stomach.
+Lemongrass oil may help treat stomach pain and h pylori, while Oregano oil can help treat gastric ulcers.
 Lemon essential oil has shown to be effective in reducing nausea and vomiting, particularly during pregnancy.

 One of the most effective ways to utilize essential oils is for lowering stress levels and reducing anxiety.
-Several oils, such as Ylang Ylang and Orange essential oil have calming properties that can lower anxiety levels.
+Several oils, such as Ylang Ylang and Orange essential oil have been shown to possess calming properties that can lower anxiety levels.
 One study of nursing students showed that Lavender and Rosemary oil were effective for reducing anxiety associated with test-taking.
-Together the two oils can lower cortisol levels, thereby reducing stress.
-Bergamot is also effective in aiding the body’s response to stress and anxiety.
+Together the two oils may lower cortisol levels, thereby reducing stress.
+Bergamot is also known to be effective in aiding the body’s response to stress and anxiety.

-As already well known by many oil enthusiasts, Lavender essential oil can be an effective treatment for managing migraine headaches.
+As already well known by many oil enthusiasts, Lavender essential oil may be an effective treatment for managing migraine headaches.

 Heart Health/Metabolic Disease

 Essential oils have tremendous potential in aiding proper heart health.
 Lavender oil has shown to decrease heart rate and improve blood flow.
 Ylang Ylang oil can lead to a significant decrease of blood pressure.
 One study from 2013 found that Laurus Nobilis essential oil could be effective in the treatment of diabetes.
-Black Pepper oil can also be used in the fight against diabetes and hypertension, potentially even preventing them.
+Black Pepper oil may also be used in the fight against diabetes and hypertension, potentially even preventing them.
 Lemon Balm, also known as Melissa, is perhaps the most potent oil for heart health.
-It can help to regulate glucose levels in patients with diabetes, lower triglycerides, and help control of elevated cholesterol levels.
+It may help to regulate glucose levels in patients with diabetes, lower triglycerides, and help control of elevated cholesterol levels, according to scientific research.
 Lemon balm may also aid in the treatment of hypoglycemia when administered at low concentration.

-On the other end of the heart health spectrum, Lime may be used for metabolic disorders because it may benefit people suffering from dyslipidemia and hyperglycemia.
+On the other end of the heart health spectrum, Lime may be useful for people with metabolic disorders because it may benefit people suffering from dyslipidemia and hyperglycemia.

-Lemon Balm (Melissa) has a direct antiviral effect on Herpes viruses.
-Its ability to penetrate the skin with a strong selectivity index makes it a useful topical treatment for herpetic infections.
+Lemon Balm (Melissa) has shown to have a direct antiviral effect on Herpes viruses.
+Its ability to penetrate the skin with a strong selectivity index makes it a potentially useful topical treatment for herpetic infections.

 Infections and Viruses

 It has been found that essential oils can be an effective alternative to antibiotics and potentially used to combat drug-resistant superbugs.
 In fact, four essential oils, Cinnamon, Oregano, Immupower and Purification all showed superior responses to both Penicillin and Ampicillin in their ability to kill the microorganisms.
-The antimicrobial properties in Lemongrass oil can be an effective solution for treating antibiotic resistant staph infections.
-Rosemary oil can also aid in fighting off drug resistant infections, while Oregano has been shown to be effective in battling the norovirus.
+The antimicrobial properties in Lemongrass oil may even be an effective solution for helping to treat antibiotic resistant staph infections.
+Rosemary oil may also aid in fighting off drug resistant infections, while Oregano has been shown to be effective in battling the norovirus.

-Get rid of all those chemical-filled lice shampoos, because Melaleuca oil is effective for the immediate and long term treatment of head lice.
+You may consider getting rid of all those chemical-filled lice shampoos, because Melaleuca oil may be effective for the immediate and long term treatment of head lice.

-Garlic essential oil may reduce lipid accumulation, thus having protective effects associated with improved liver health.
+Garlic essential oil may reduce lipid accumulation, thus potentially having protective effects associated with improved liver health.

 Lavender oil aromatherapy is being more and more commonly used in hospitals.
 It has been shown to be effective post-surgery, particularly for common issues such as pain after tonsillectomy surgery.

-Eucalyptus oil can aid in the body’s response to respiratory viruses and bacteria.
-Thyme essential is effective for the treatment of respiratory infections.
-Lavender essential oil inhibits inflammation caused by asthma.
+Eucalyptus oil may aid in the body’s response to respiratory viruses and bacteria.
+Thyme essential may be effective for the treatment of respiratory infections.
+Lavender essential oil has shown to inhibit inflammation caused by asthma.

 Salmonella/ E. Coli

-The antibacterial and antimicrobial properties of essential oils make them terrific for food preservatives and for defending against salmonella.
-Basil essential oil has the ability to prevent salmonella in food.
-Lemongrass can inactivate salmonella on leafy greens.
-Tarragon essential oil has antibacterial properties, particularly shown on two important pathogen bacteria (S. aureus and E. coli) and can be applied as a preservative in foods such as cheese.
+The antibacterial and antimicrobial properties of essential oils make them terrific options for food preservatives and for defending against salmonella.
+Basil essential oil has shown to have the ability to prevent salmonella in food.
+Lemongrass may inactivate salmonella on leafy greens.
+Tarragon essential oil has antibacterial properties, particularly shown on two important pathogen bacteria (S. aureus and E. coli) and may be applied as a preservative in foods such as cheese.

 Angelica essential oil has also been shown to protect the body against seizures.
 In one study, Angelica suppressed the duration of seizure convulsions, delayed the onset of convulsions, and may have even stopped convulsions altogether.

 Essential oils are widely used in skincare products for their antimicrobial properties.
-Lavender oil is especially useful on the skin, and Melaleuca, also known as Tea Tree oil, can reduce histamine-induced skin irritations and inflammation.
+Lavender oil may be especially useful on the skin, and Melaleuca, also known as Tea Tree oil, may reduce histamine-induced skin irritations and inflammation.
 Copaiba has shown to be effective in fighting acne, due to its anti-inflammatory, healing, and antiseptic properties.
 And a recent article in Forbes even noted that essential oils are being used at barber spas and in luxury shaving lines.

-If you are trying to quit smoking or know someone who is, consider getting yourself some Black Pepper essential oil, which can significantly reduce cravings for nicotine and alleviate withdrawal from smoking addiction.
-Angelica oil has the ability to inhibit nicotine-induced behavioral and neurochemical sensitization, and may be effective in treating nicotine addiction.
+If you are trying to quit smoking or know someone who is, consider getting yourself some Black Pepper essential oil, which may significantly reduce cravings for nicotine and alleviate withdrawal from smoking addiction.
+Angelica oil has shown to have the ability to inhibit nicotine-induced behavioral and neurochemical sensitization, and may be effective in treating nicotine addiction.

 You heard it here, sports enthusiasts.
 Peppermint essential oil may have positive benefits for sports performance.
 It was shown to improve exercise performance, blood pressure, respiratory heart rate and other measures.